Kristjan-tester/QoLforSacriel/README.md

     - range, default 1 tile radius, customisable
 - Heavy load pain reaction means character cries out in pain when over-encumbered so that it causes loss of health.
     - Sound made only for player notification (zombies don't react).
-- (UPDATED) Detailed stats in tooltips & crafting menu
+- Detailed stats in tooltips & crafting menu
     - All weapon stats (and footwear stomping power) visible in crafting menu and inventory tooltip (can be disabled by modoption)
     - All items known stats are shown as numbers (bars are still visible)
 	- XP gain in crafting menu (depending on your skills, traits and books)